dev4press/demopress/readme.txt

 * New: plugin interface aligned with the shared library
 * Edit: various small tweaks and changes to the interface
 * Edit: many tweaks and updates to the generators
+* Edit: many updates related to the code syntax
+* Edit: updated plugin screenshots on WordPress.org
 * Edit: Dev4Press Library 5.0.1
 * Del: removed a lot of the outdated styling
 * Del: removed several unused and outdated files